Azure/azure-powershell/src/ResourceManager/IotHub/Commands.IotHub/help/Get-AzureRmIotHubConnectionString.md

 ```
 Get-AzureRmIotHubConnectionString [-ResourceGroupName] <String> [-Name] <String> [[-KeyName] <String>]
- [<CommonParameters>]
 ```

 ## DESCRIPTION
 Gets the IotHub connectionstrings.
 You can either get connectionstrings for all the keys or filter them by a specific key name.

 ## EXAMPLES